-As those undergoing one frequently visit with deceased relatives and are able to recognize their physical features.
+As those undergoing an NDE frequently visit deceased relatives and are able to recognize their physical features.

-A significant percentage of near death experience patients describe this light as loving, affirming, affectionate and finally as a compassionate.
+A significant percentage of near-death experience patients describe this light as loving, affirming, affectionate, and finally as, compassionate.

-The transphysical form feels absorbed by this loving light, while still keeping their own identity.
+The transphysical form feels absorbed by this loving light while still keeping its own identity.